nadiahpk/nadiahpk.github.io/_posts/2022-12-01-evolution-cooperation-scirep.md

 and cooperation can evolve.

-In addition, once cooperation has evolved by kin selection, then even if circumstances change and recruitment of strangers to the group becomes more common, cooperation can nevertheless persist.
+In addition, once cooperation has evolved by kin selection, then even if circumstances change and recruitment of strangers becomes more common, cooperation can nevertheless persist.
-Whether or not it persists depends on how much homophily is lost and the parameter values in the game (Fig. main one), but it is possible for cooperation to persist in some circumstances even if homophily is lost altogether (Fig. (b)).
+Whether or not it persists depends on how much homophily is lost and the parameter values in the game (Fig. 4), but it is possible for cooperation to persist in some circumstances even if homophily is lost altogether (Fig. 4(b)).

 {%
     include figure.html